ut-issl/s2e-documents/Specifications/Component/Abstract/Spec_ComponentBase.md

         - `ClockGenerator` class call this function.
     2. inputs
         - timer count
-            + value that incremented each time the `Tick` function is called
+            + the value that incremented each time the `Tick` function is called
     3. algorithm
         - Execute `FastUpdate` only if `count` is divisible by `fast_prescaler`.
 By this mechanism, the execution period of `FastUpdate` is divided.
     4. note